In ankylosing spondylitis (AS) several parts of the lower spine become inflamed, including the bones in the spine (vertebrae) and spinal joints.

 Over time this can damage the spine and lead to the growth of new bone.
 In some cases this can cause parts of the spine to join up (fuse) and lose flexibility (ankylosis).

-Research has shown more than 9 out of 10 people with AS carry a particular gene known as human leukocyte antigen B27 (HLA-B27).
+Research has shown more than 8 out of 10 people with AS carry a particular gene variant known as human leukocyte antigen B27 (HLA-B27).

-Having this gene does not necessarily mean you'll develop AS.
-It's estimated 8 in every 100 people in the general population have the HLA-B27 gene, but most do not have AS.
+Having this gene variant does not necessarily mean you'll develop AS.
+It's estimated 8 in every 100 people in the general population have the HLA-B27 gene variant, but most do not have AS.

-Testing for this gene may be carried out if AS is suspected.
-However, this test is not a very reliable method of diagnosing the condition because some people can have the HLA-B27 gene but not have the condition, and some people can have the condition but do not have the gene variant.
+Testing for HLA-B27 may be carried out if AS is suspected.
+However, this test is not a very reliable method of diagnosing AS because some people can have the HLA-B27 gene variant but not have the condition, and some people can have the condition but do not have the gene variant.